Upon completion of program, participants should be able to:

 PACE requires instructors, planners, managers, and other individuals who are in a position to control the content of this activity to disclose all financial relationships they may have with ineligible companies.
 All relevant financial relationships are thoroughly vetted and mitigated according to PACE policy.
 PACE is committed to providing learners with high-quality accredited CE activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of an ineligible company.

-Main Program: This course is pending approval for 15.25 ARRT Category A CE credits for those technologists attending the entire course.
+Main Program: This course is approved for 17.5 ARRT Category A CE credits for those technologists attending the entire course.

 CME Certificate Copies for Courses in 2020 & Prior

 How to Claim your CME Certificate instruction video on www.cmeuniversity.com